zkrising/Tachi/docs/docs/codebase/structure/testing.md

 This will execute every test, and also perform coverage analysis.

+!!! bug
+	This may or may not impact you depending on how dependencies install, but `tap` requires `ts-node`
+	and `typescript` to also be installed.

+	Otherwise, you will get a
+	`cannot use import outside of module`
+	error, which indicates that our typescript hasn't been transpiled.

 ## Parallel Tests

 You can run tests in parallel with: